 Sometimes the problems can't be resolved.
 A tenant may not pay rent and refuse to move out.
 A landlord and tenant might disagree about who is responsible for repairing a broken window.
 The tenant may claim that the landlord did not give proper notice of a rent increase.
 If the tenant and landlord cannot agree, either one can ask the Office of Residential Tenancies (ORT) to make an order to solve the problem.

-Claims must be made within 2 years.
+Claims, except for security deposits, must be made within 1 year of when the incident occured.
 The ORT can deal with any type of dispute about the rental agreement.
 The maximum that can be awarded is currently $30,000.
-If a party wants to claim more than $30,000 the claim must be heard by the Court of Queen's Bench.
+If a party wants to claim more than $30,000 the claim must be heard by the Court of King's Bench.

 Before applying for an order, you may wish to search past decisions of the ORT to see if they may provide you with some guidance about how a hearing officer may rule on an issue.
 You might share links to one or more decisions with the other party as a means of persuading them to settle and avoid the need to go through the hearing process.
 You can search past decisions here.

 There is a process that must be followed to apply for an order from the Office of Residential Tenancies.

 At the hearing both the tenant and landlord can tell their side of the story and present evidence.